5 Questions About Race That I am Asked Regularly As An Ally

 And he said no, it’s just become less socially acceptable so it’s gone underground.
 It's still as bad as before, but now it’s insidious and furtive - which makes it even harder to fight.

 As a white person I am privy to a lot of conversations that would never happen in front of a person who experiences racism.
 I am like a white antiracism mole; under cover.
-My skin colour grants me access - and I have the chance to change things from the inside, so I must.
+My skin colour grants me access - and I have the chance to change things from the inside.

-As a white person I can field basic questions that would, without a doubt, offend, exhaust and deeply hurt a person who lives in a world of racism.
-I have boundless energy to answer all manner of “but don’t all lives matter?” type questions, because they don’t completely floor me.
+As a white person I can field basic questions that would, without a doubt, offend, exhaust or deeply hurt a person who experiences racism.
+I have boundless energy to answer all manner of “but don’t all lives matter?” type questions, because they don’t emotionally floor me on a personal level.

 I would take all of those on, for all eternity if it means they’re not being asked of a person who worries that their 13 year old son will be terrifyingly arrested whilst on a charity bike ride with his dad - or that their 15 year old daughter might be strip searched in school.